kraxel-dev/colmap-fusion-framework/README.md

 ## OdomEdgesManager

+1. Deal with multiple tums simultaneously
-3. Deal with disconnected poses in tum file or disconnected image ids
+2. Deal with disconnected poses in tum file or disconnected image ids
+3. Find better name